The Best $1000 Mid-Range Gaming PC Build – July 2024

 Looking to build the best gaming PC possible for $1000?
 This guide will set you up!
 We recommend components that offer excellent performance, quiet operation, and ease of assembly, all at a great price.
 If you’re ready to build a PC that can handle any game you throw at it, just follow this guide to get the best component picks.

-For March 2024, The $1000 Gaming PC Build goes with AMD’s proven Ryzen 5 5600X, a 6-core, 12-thread powerhouse.
-It’s by far the best gaming value under $200, decimating Intel’s offerings.
-The 5700X is the perfect CPU to support our GPU of choice, the awesome AMD Radeon RX 6750 XT 12GB, which matches Nvidia’s RTX 4060 Ti 8GB, while coming in at a lower price and with 50% more VRAM.
-Simply put, the 5600X/6750 XT combination provides unbeatable gaming value.
+For July 2024, the $1000 Gaming PC Build swaps over to Intel’s venerable Core i5-12400F, which after a huge price cut is a simply irresistible deal.
+We pair it with a modern B760 motherboard and DDR5 RAM to give you the latest connectivity and standards, making this a great platform to upgrade over time.
+It will be supporting the best GPU available for under $400, the awesome AMD Radeon RX 6750 XT 12GB, which matches Nvidia’s RTX 4060 Ti 8GB, while coming in at a lower price and with 50% more VRAM.
+Simply put, the 7600/6750 XT combination provides unbeatable gaming value.

 But this system is about more than a fast CPU and GPU.
-Keeping this build fed is a full 16GB of DDR4-3200 RAM and a 1TB PCIe Gen 4 solid-state drive, which provides plenty of fast storage to get your system running.
-This build is housed in an attractive and affordable SilverStone micro-ATX case and powered by an efficient, high-output 550W power supply.
+Keeping this build fed are 16GB of DDR5-5600 RAM and a 1TB PCIe solid-state drive, which provides plenty of fast storage to get your system running.
+This build is housed in an attractive, affordable, and high-airflow SilverStone micro-ATX case and powered by an efficient, high-output 550W power supply.

 Parting Thoughts